wzulfikar/lifelog/programming/php/using_dotenv_for_wordpress_config.md

-# Using DotEnv for Wordpress Site
+# Using DotEnv for Wordpress Config